remiconnesson/instaclassifier/README.md

 *\nthe anwser at the bottom of the page*

 ## Starting small
+The first notebook is called Sample Dataset, the neural network is trained on a dataset of about 300 images.
+The results were actually concluding and I wanted to see what happends if I added...

 ## More Data
+The second notebook is called Bigget Dataset, the neural network is trained on a dataset of about 21000 images.
+Results

+## Conclusion & Area of Improvement
+This is a toy project so I didn't dive too much into the data to check if everything is fine.
+Some things that are worth keeping in minde:
+- Not-vegan accounts can feature vegan dishes as it is not mutually exclusive.
+- Though vegan accounts won't feature not-vegan dishes.
+- Both types of accounts feature images not related to food, e.g: Advertisements, People, Logo, Drinks etc...

+## Reproducibility
+Everything you need to run the notebooks are inside the notebook.
+Start by the one called "Sample Dataset" as it includes extra step for setting things up.

+Only prerequisite is to install conda env with Fastai librarie v1.

 *\* Answer : the one on the left is Thai Cicken Curry Soup (not vegan) and the one on the right is a Vegan Tofu Burrito.
 Credit to @thefeedfeed and @thefeedfeed.vegan*

+*Disclaimer: All images belongs to their respectful owner."